azevedev/zssn-API/README.md

    	GET http://localhost:3000/api/v1/reports/3

 ### POST /api/v1/report/:id
   > Report a single survivor as infected.
-If one survivor get 3 or more reports, then it's marked as infected (flagged)
+If one survivor gets 3 or more reports, then it's marked as infected (flagged)

   ### params:
   	id: The id of the survivor to be reported